For more specific information about what we collect, please see our Collection Development Policy

 - Periodical Collections

 The library maintains an extensive collection of journals including most law reviews from ABA-accredited law schools.
-Indexes for finding journal articles are also available.
-Located on the 3rd floor.
+Current issues are typically only available online.
+Periodicals are located on the 3rd floor.

 - Reference Collection